+PE-266 2 Credits

-PE 266 2 Credits Water Safety Instructor Offered on Demand
+Water Safety Instructor

 This course involves training in water safety for the aquatics instructor and meets requirements for the American Red Cross Water Safety Instructor course.
 Emphasis is on theory and application of aquatic skills, teaching methods, and practice in instruction.
 It is designed for students interested in teaching aquatic skills and safety.
-Students will have the opportunity to qualify for American Red Cross (ARC) certification.
+Students will have the opportunity to qualify for American Red Cross (ARC)